 8. Quantify Your Accomplishments

 Numbers are king when it comes to listing your accomplishments.
-Even if your job doesn’t involve ‘hard numbers’, it is good to insert numbers wherever possible.
+Even if your job doesn’t involve ‘hard numbers’, it is good to insert numbers and figures wherever possible.
 For example, “Managing a small marketing team” can be changed to “Leading a team of 4 marketing specialists”.
 Eyes tend to gravitate towards numbers and convey meaning and scope to the employer.

 9. Identify What Makes You Standout